noamross/redoc/README.md

 status](https://www.r-pkg.org/badges/version/redoc)](https://cran.r-project.org/package=redoc)
 <!-- badges: end -->

-**redoc** is a package to enable a two-way R Markdown Microsoft Word workflow.
+**redoc** is a package to enable a two-way R Markdown-Microsoft Word workflow.
 It generates Word documents that can be de-rendered back into R Markdown, retaining edits on the Word document, including tracked changes.